wecarsoniv/augmented-pca/README.md

 #### Local

 In the local approximate inference strategy, the factors (local variables associated with each observation) are included in both the likelihood relating and the augmenting objective.
-Below is a diagram of the local inference strategy.
+Below is a diagram from our paper depicting the local inference strategy.

 ![local inference diagram](docs/images/local_inference_diagram.png)